Lesson 5 of 8 - evolve and enjoy a high-nurturance family

 Premise - The best time to draft partnership and family mission statements is during courtship.
 The next best time is as soon as practical after that.

-1) Family leaders help other members to (a) get clear on your family's developmental stages over one generation, and to (b) maintain a long-range outlook.
+1) Family leaders help other members to get clear on your family's developmental stages over one generation, and to maintain a long-range outlook.
 "Long range" means the several decades it will take to complete your generational cycle.
-The common societal alternative is adults focusing on resolving short-range problems and letting "the future take care of itself";
+The common risky alternative is adults focusing on resolving short-range problems and letting "the future take care of itself";

-2) Family adults discuss and agree on (a) why families exist, and (b) what it takes to be a high-nurturance (healthy, functional) family, over time;
+2) Family adults discuss and agree on why families exist, and what it takes to be a high-nurturance (healthy, functional) family over time;

 3) Family adults learn about and discuss the [wounds + unawareness] cycle and these related family hazards.
-Discuss honestly if and how the cycle and hazards has affected your family.
+Discuss honestly if and how the cycle and hazards has affected your family tree so far.

 4) Evaluate (a) whether some or all your present family adults are Grown Wounded Children (GWCs), and (b) if so, what that has meant to you all.

-5) Each wounded adult commit to progressing at Lesson 1 over time - i.e. commit to:...
+5) Each wounded adult commit to progressing at self-improvement Lesson 1 over time - i.e. commit to...

-• having their true Selves guide their other subselves in all situations, and reducing any significant false self wounds; and as you do...
+• having their true Selves guide them in all situations, and reducing any inherited psychological wounds; and as you do...

 6) Family members agree together...